-Each form of administration can cause unique adverse effects, but in general, TRT may cause erythrocytosis (as indicated by a hematocrit level > 54%), acne, oily skin, reduced sperm production, and/or growth of metastatic prostate cancer.
-Additionally, TRT is contraindicated for certain populations such as people with a recent history of heart attack or stroke, heart failure, or prostate cancer.
+Each form of administration can cause unique adverse effects, but in general, TRT may cause erythrocytosis (as indicated by a hematocrit level > 54%), dyslipidemia, acne, oily skin, reduced sperm production, and/or growth of metastatic prostate cancer.
+Additionally, TRT is contraindicated for certain populations (e.g., people with a recent history of heart attack or stroke, heart failure, or prostate cancer).

 A long list of supplements are marketed as testosterone boosters, but there is scant evidence to suggest that any of them affect testosterone levels.
 Some of the more popular options include saw-palmetto, ashwagandha, tribulus-terrestris, fenugreek, d-aspartic-acid, maca, horny-goat-weed, and boron.

 In many men low testosterone is caused by reversible conditions, such as excess body fat and chronic disease (e.g., type-2-diabetes, metabolic-syndrome).
 Consequently, a hypocaloric diet is very effective for increasing testosterone levels in this population, whereas a hypocaloric diet seems to reduce testosterone levels in lean men.

 In addition, it’s worth paying attention to dietary fat levels, because limited evidence suggests that low-fat diets (≤25% of energy intake) decrease testosterone levels compared to higher-fat diets (about 40% of energy intake).